-Experiment Preparation and Isolation of lac - mutants Advisor Romana Maibach; maibach@immv.unizh.ch Reading Chapters in BBOM 9th: 9.1; 9.3; 9.4, 9.5, 9.8, 5.4, 7.2, fig. 10.5 BBOM 9th: Madigan M.T., J.M.
-Martinko and J. Parker: "Brock - Biology of Microorganisms", 9th Edition, (BBOM, International Edition), Prentice Hall, 1999.
-ISBN: 0-13-085264-3.
+nent 9 Preparation and Isolation of lac - mutants · NN Chapters in BBOM 9th: 9.1; 9.3; 9.4, 9.5, 9.8, 5.4, 7.2, fig. 10.5 Chapters in BBOM 10th: 10.1; 10.3; 10.4, 10.5, 10.8, 6.5-6.6, 8.5 BBOM: Madigan M.T., J.M.
+Martinko and J. Parker: "Brock - Biology of Microorganisms", 9th Edition, 1999.
+10th Edition 2003.
+(Prentice Hall.
 Chapter 15.5 in Lengeler J.W., G.Drews, H.G.Schlegel (eds): "Biology of the Prokaryotes", Thieme Stuttgart, 1999.
 ISBN: 3-13-108411-1.
 Chapters 16.1.3; 15.1.5 in Schlegel G. H.:"Allgemeine Mikrobiologie", 7.
 Auflage, Thieme Stuttgart, 1992.
 ISBN: 3-13-444607-3.
-Objectives Making and detection of mutants with defects in the lactose operon phenotypically distinguishing lacZ from lacY mutants Isolation of lac- mutants and calculation of their relative frequency Background In this exercise, you will obtain lactose negative mutants of E.coli and classify them as either lacZ or lacY.
+Naking and detection of mutants with defects in the lactose operon phenotypically distinguishing lacZ from lacY mutants Isolation of lac- mutants and calculation of their relative frequency In this exercise, you will obtain lactose negative mutants of E.coli and classify them as either lacZ or lacY.
 Among other things, lactose metabolism requires two specific proteins: A permease which transports lactose into the cell.
 The permease is the product of the lacY gene. β-galactosidase, an enzyme that hydrolyzes lactose to yield glucose and galactose. β-galactosidase is the product of the lacZ gene.
 A cell which fails to synthesize either of these proteins, or in which one of these proteins is defective, will be unable to use lactose.
 Thus, if either the lacZ gene or the lacY gene is damaged so that it codes for a defective protein, that cell and all of its progeny will be unable to use lactose.
-The shorthand notation for this is lac-.
+The shorthand notation for this is lac2.
 If we want to specify the defective genes we say lacZ or lacY.
-Such mutants may occur spontaneously in a population, but are very rare; on the order of 10-8; or one lac- colonies on an indicator medium.
-We shouldn't have more than 200 well separated colonies on a plate; thus to detect a spontaneous lac- colony, we would have to screen about half a million plates.
+Such mutants may occur spontaneously in a population, but are very rare; on the order of 10-8, or one lac2 cell in 100 million.
+We can distinguish lac+ from lac2 colonies on an indicator medium.
+We shouldn't have more than 200 well separated colonies on a plate; thus to detect a spontaneous lac2 colony, we would have to screen about half a million plates.
 With certain chemicals, called mutagens, the mutation rate increases greatly (10-4 to 10-5 instead of 10-8).
 In this experiment, ethyl methane sulfonate (EMS) is used as the mutagen.
 Even with the mutagen, we would have to screen 100 to 1000 plates to isolate one mutant!
-We will, therefore, use the technique of ampicillin selection to further enrich for lac- Ampicillin (an antibiotic of the penicillin family) Ampicillin selection technique: Ampicillin (an antibiotic of the penicillin family) kills only growing cells.
-Selection depends on the fact that lac- cells don't grow in minimal medium if lactose is the only carbon- and energy-source.
-Thus, if we suspend a mutagenized culture in lactose minimal medium and add ampicillin, most of the lac+ cells will be killed, while the non-growing lac- cells will survive.
-After this treatment, we wash away the ampicillin and resuspend the remaining cells in broth to allow all cells to grow.
-If 99% of the lac+ cells died as a consequence of the ampicillin treatment, we will have achieved a 100-fold enrichment of lac- cells.
+We will, therefore, use the technique of ampicillin selection to further enrich for lac2 mutants.
+Ampicillin selection technique: Ampicillin (an antibiotic of the penicillin family) kills only growing cells.
+Selection depends on the fact that lac2 cells don't grow in minimal medium if lactose is the only carbon- and energy-source.
+Thus, if we suspend a mutagenized enrichment of lac- cells.
 The procedure can be repeated to further enrich, but remember that ampicillin-resistant lac+ cells will also survive.
 After more than two rounds of selection, the enrichment success tends to decrease due to the increased numbers of ampicillin-resistant cells.
-Ordinary E. coli culture: lac- frequency about 10-8 EMS-treatment: increases lac- frequency about 10-1
+Ordinary E. coli culture: lac- frequency about 10-8 EMS-treatment: increases lac- frequency to about 10-5 After cells conse enricl remen round numb